 - Whipple procedure is the surgery for pancreatic cancer that involves the partial removal of the stomach, duodenum, gallbladder, bile ducts, and pancreatic head.
 The subsequent reconstruction of the gastrointestinal tract is also the part of the Whipple procedure.
 The Whipple procedure is the complex and invasive intervention that is hard both to perform and to tolerate.

 When cancer is not diagnosed early and the tumor is inoperable, the following alternative methods can be used instead of a pancreas resection or Whipple procedure:

 - Photodynamic therapy

-Palliative surgery can become an option of choice in this situation as well.
+Palliative surgery for pancreatic cancer can become an option of choice in this situation as well.
 It aims to alleviate pain, jaundice, bowel obstruction and other symptoms of cancer.